 Now there's a bigleaf hydrangea that's calling our names, and it belongs in your garden because it blooms all season long, from late spring through fall—the 'Twist-n-Shout' hydrangea from the Endless Summer collection.

 The First Reblooming Hydrangeas

 Endless Summer 'Twist-n-Shout' hydrangeas are showy, reblooming lacecap hydrangeas that, according to Endless Summer, "boast picturesque deep pink or periwinkle blue hydrangea flowers (depending on soil pH) from late spring through fall."
 The blooms are borne on deep-green foliage and make beautiful additions to landscaping.
 They were the first reblooming lacecaps on the scene, and they're still garden favorites in the South.

 'Twist-n-Shout' Hydrangeas Shape and Size

-These hydrangeas grow to heights of 3-5 feet and spread to widths of 3-4 feet.
+These deep pink or periwinkle blue hydrangeas grow to heights of 3 to 5 feet and spread to widths of 3 to 4 feet.
 They grow in an upright posture with a rounded form.
-Endless Summer says, “With loads of dependable blooms and intense hydrangea colors, these lacecap hydrangea have become a favorite for everyone from new gardeners to Master Gardeners!
+Endless Summer says: "With loads of dependable blooms and intense hydrangea colors, these lacecap hydrangea have become a favorite for everyone from new gardeners to Master Gardeners!
 Not only are Twist-n-Shout's blooms remarkable, the stems on these shrubs are also vivid red, adding even more interest to your landscape.
 The stems are incredibly sturdy to support the large blooms and keep your garden looking full all summer long."

 What are your favorite types of hydrangeas?
 What hydrangeas are blooming in your yard right now?